 - Repetition– really need consistency and predictability at this age.
-I often tell Miles what is going to happen after we get out of the car so he knows what will happen.
+I often tell Miles what is going to happen after we get out of the car so he knows what is next.

 - Routine– In addition to a daily schedule, routines for common situations are really helpful at this age.
 For example, when Miles walks in the door he has to hang up his coat, take his shoes off and put them in the bin, go potty and wash his hands.
 If I randomly add a task instead of engraining it into a predictable routine, there is more room for protest.

-- Discipline– There is so much that can be said about discipline and various ways to approach this subject- the only thing you want to make sure of is that you decide as a family how you will acknowledge behavior- positive or negative, and stick to your plan.
+- Discipline– There is so much that can be said about discipline and various ways to approach this subject that it has its’ own post.
+For starters though, decide as a family how you will acknowledge behavior- positive or negative, and stick to your plan.
 Their emotions are very real and they need to be understood and taught how to handle them.

 - Choices are so so powerful!
 My son often will protest bath- because he knows it’s the beginning of bed time.
 I used to try and persuade him why bath was amazing and then I started asking him questions,

 - “Do you think we should just make a few bubbles or lots of bubbles (it’s always a lot, lol), I want to play with the froggy bath toy, which one do you want to play with?”
 Right away he starts thinking about the things that he likes about bath and I can gently lead him there with no contest.

 - Movement milestones- climbing, walks up and down stairs, kicks ball, runs easily, pedals tricycle and bends over without falling